Lovers rock: History

+Throughout the 1980s and continuing into the 1990s up to the present time, artists such as Mike Anthony, Trevor Hartley, Peter Hunnigale, Don Campbell (musician), Bitty Mclean, Peter Spence and Donna Marie attained significant breakthroughs with the musical form, and continue to enjoy success with the genre, and several British stars performed at Reggae Sunsplash.

 Influence

 The genre of lovers rock has heavily influenced the R&B, hip hop and pop music scenes since its peak in the 1960s and 1970s.
 Songs incorporating a mixture of love and romance, politics and reggae-inspired sounds have become an accepted trend in music.
 Steve McQueen's Lovers Rock film (with Dennis Bovell in a minor role), released in December 2020, chronicled a night at a 1980 blues party in West London in which lovers rock music played a central part in both the storyline and soundtrack.

 Lovers rock has been heavily constructed in line with romantic sound and themes.
 Lisa Palmer's "Men Cry Too: Black Masculinities and the Feminisation of Lovers Rock in the UK" discusses the lyrical contents found within this genre, which are notable due to how they shaped its gendering and politicization.
 For instance, the song "Men Cry Too/Man a Reason" was important because it "captured the sense of loss, longing, and vulnerability that was part of black male life in Britain, but was and remains frequently overshadowed by the notion that black masculinity within the British roots reggae music scene is constructed upon the paradigm of political resistance and protest detached from emotional or erotic expression" (Palmer 128).

+Lovers Rock, a studio album by Sade, draws inspiration from the Lovers rock genre.